cjsmocjsmo/movietime/README.txt

+MovieTime was written for the Raspberry Pi to take advantage of OMXPlayers superior video playback as compared to browser playback.
+With limited storage space on the Raspberry Pi a NFS server will be needed to server up the video files to the Pi.

+does this  which was
-MovieTime is a program that allows you to essentially turn a dumb TV into a little smarter one and along the way re-purpose an old cell phone into a remote control
+written is a program that allows you to essentially turn a dumb TV into a little smarter one and along the way re-purpose an old cell phone into a remote control.

 MovieTime is designed to work on a network  which has a NFS Server setup and configured.installed and the file shares already setup.